Security Threats

 Threats are ever evolving and keeping up with current threats can be difficult.
 We encourage you to use caution and never provide confidential information via text, email, incoming call (by a person or automated call), or pop-up ad on your computer.

 When you receive a call or message that seems suspicious or unusual, hang up and call the phone number from your most recent bill or the back of your card.
-With our increased dependence on electronic devices and the Internet, below is information to help educate and provide you and your business.
+With our increased dependence on electronic devices and the Internet, below is information to help educate and provide online safety tips to you and/or your business.

 Ransomware is malware that is downloaded through email attachments that then encrypts an entire system, including any attached storage.
 One particular ransomware that businesses need to pay attention to is CryptoLocker.